 Alternatives to electronic training collars for dogs

 Unfortunately, we have no scientific evidence of how effective citronella collars are for training dogs.
-On top of that, they aren't as popular and purchasing them could be a hassle.
-One of the most commonly bought citronella dog collars is this one called Commander from PetSafe.
+On top of that, they aren't as popular, and purchasing them could be a hassle.
+One of the most commonly bought citronella dog collars is this one called PetSafe Remote Spray Trainer.

 For further reading on the subject of training collars for dogs and humane methods of dog training, I recommend you read these articles as well: